Direkt zum Inhalt springen

 Boycott of CHE university ranking continues

-The reasons for our continued boycott remain essentially the same as those underlying the 2008 resolution.
-The one-sided higher education policy orientation of CHE has not changed.
-It conveys a concept of education that is primarily oriented toward market principles, but not toward criteria of social usefulness.
+The reasons for our continued boycott are essentially the same as those on which the 2008 resolution was based.
+The one-sided university policy orientation of the CHE has not changed.
+It conveys a concept of education that is primarily based on market economy principles, but not on criteria of social usefulness.
 We reject this.
-In addition, methodological doubts about the representativeness of the data collected for the ranking and the validity of its interpretation have not been dispelled to date.
-When the CHE was founded in 1994, the Bertelsmann Foundation and the German Rectors' Conference (HRK) set out to make Germany's universities more market-oriented and competitive.
-Self-governing public corporations were to become "entrepreneurial universities" that compete for quality and reputation according to the rules of market-based competition.
-In competition, they should develop their performance, use their resources economically
+In addition, methodological doubts about the representativeness of the data collected for the ranking and the validity of its interpretation have still not been dispelled.
+When the CHE was founded in 1994, the Bertelsmann Foundation and the German Rectors' Conference (Hochschulrektorenkonferenz - HRK) set the goal of modernizing universities in Germany to make them more market-oriented and competitive.
+Public corporations that administer themselves are to become 'entrepreneurial universities' that compete for quality and reputation according to the regulations of market-mediated competition.
+They should develop their performance in a competitive environment, using their resources

-In practice, this means: Growing intransparency of study opportunities and conditions and inefficient competition on the education market among universities.
-Democratic structures within academic self-governance are increasingly being replaced by centralized management and directorate structures.
-So-called university councils, most of which are disproportionately staffed with external representatives from companies and business lobbies, take on central control functions, while it is left to the elected bodies of self-government to manage their tight budgets and compensate for the effects of a lack of staff.
+In practice, this means Growing intransparency of study opportunities and conditions and inefficient competition on the education market among universities.
+Democratic structures within academic self-administration are increasingly being replaced by centralized management and directorial structures.
+So-called university councils, which are usually disproportionately staffed with external representatives from companies and business lobbies, take on central management functions, while the elected self-governing bodies are left to manage their tight budgets and compensate for the effects of a lack of staff.

-On this march toward the 'entrepreneurial university', the CHE university ranking plays a central and high-profile role.
-Universities and study programs are placed according to quality criteria in a hierarchical order, which is defined primarily by CHE itself in the course of selecting and interpreting data.
+In this march towards the 'entrepreneurial university', the CHE university ranking plays a central and high-profile role.
+Universities and degree programs are ranked according to quality criteria in a hierarchical order that is defined primarily by the CHE itself in the course of selecting and interpreting data.
 These then become 'arguments' in the competition for the 'best' researchers, teachers and students - and for money.

-In this way, the CHE ranking contributes to creating and solidifying the differences in quality that are ostensibly being examined: Universities and study programs that are rated negatively run the risk of seeing declining numbers of applicants, receiving (even) less funding as a result - especially in the case of tuition fees - and then dropping again in the next ranking, etc. - an ominous process.
+In this way, the CHE ranking helps to create and reinforce the differences in quality that are supposedly being investigated: Negatively rated universities and degree programs run the risk of experiencing declining numbers of applicants, receiving (even) less funding as a result - especially in the case of tuition fees - then dropping further again in the next ranking, etc. - an ominous process.
 The goal of creating comparably good conditions for students at all university locations

-is sacrificed to the crude idea of 'education as a commodity'.
-At the end
+is being sacrificed to the crude idea of 'education as a commodity'.
+In the end,

-there will be some 'excellently' equipped university for a few on the one hand and many on the other hand, which are mainly occupied with managing their destitution and poor study conditions, under which a majority of students and teachers have to suffer.
+there will be a few 'excellently' equipped universities for a few on the one hand and many on the other, who are primarily concerned with managing their destitution and poor study conditions from which the majority of students and teachers suffer.

-Methodologically, the lack of transparency of the approach of the CHE in data collection is to be criticized in particular.
-For example, there is a lack of information about the sample compositions that are relevant for assessing the representativeness of the results (e.g., number or socio-demographic structure of respondents).
+In terms of methodology, the lack of transparency in the CHE's approach to data collection must be criticized in particular.
+For example, there is a lack of information about the sample compositions that are relevant for assessing the representativeness of the results (e.g. number or socio-demographic structure of the respondents).
 It remains unclear

-whether or how evaluation results are included in the ranking where one cannot assume representative results - for example, due to low case numbers.
+whether or how evaluation results are included in the ranking that cannot be assumed to be representative due to low case numbers, for example.

-Case number problems can occur in particular when parts of the standardized CHE questionnaire cannot be related to the specifics of a university or a study program.
-In the case of such fit problems, the CHE only provides for the fallback categories "I cannot judge" and "not available".
-It remains unclear how such answers are included in the evaluation.
-It is clear, however, that CHE does not provide a real analysis of the causes of qualitative differences between universities.
-This would require that factors such as the different staffing and financial resources of the universities, their size or the composition of the student body are also considered.
-Thus, critically socialized students are very likely to be more critical in evaluations than others with whom they are then compared.
-In this way, good teaching can possibly be turned against itself.
+Case number problems can occur in particular when parts of the standardized CHE questionnaire cannot be related to the specifics of a university or degree program.
+In the event of such fitting problems, the CHE only provides the alternative categories "I cannot judge" and "not available".
+It remains unclear how such answers are included in the assessment.
+What is clear, however, is that CHE does not provide a real analysis of the causes of qualitative differences between universities.
+This would presuppose that factors such as the different staffing and financial resources of the universities, their size or the composition of the student body are also considered.
+For example, critically socialized students are very likely to be more critical in evaluations than others with whom they are then compared.
+In this way, good education can be turned against itself.

 Contact us